CSE237SP2022/project-productivityapp/README.md

 Added function to sort todos alphabetically <br />

 Steps for iteration 2: <br />
+Allow editing todo <br />
+Finishing sorting alphabetically functionality <br />
 Allow sorting of list by due date <br />
 Allow soritng of list by urgency <br />

 How to Run Program: <br />
 javac Todos.java <br />
 java Todos <br />

+Commands for using program: <br />
+type "create" to create a new todo <br />
+type "print to show all created todos <br />
+type "exit" to exit program